Psalm 16:5-11PRAYER (traditional language)

 faith; in the comfort of a reasonable, religious, and holy hope; in favour

 with thee our God, and in perfect charity with the world.
 All which we

 by James Kiefer

-[Note: Clicking on the above links will take you to Amazon.com, where you may purchase the books if you wish.
+[Note: Clicking on the first two links above will take you to Amazon.com, where you may purchase the books if you wish.
 They are also available on the web.]